AndrewBetson/TF-Minecraft/README.md

 New Features
 ==================
-- New blocks, such as: every color of concrete, mushroom stem, red/brown mushroom block, and a new (*very* unfunny) secret block.
+- New blocks, such as: every color of concrete, mushroom stem, red/brown mushroom block, and a new secret block.
 - Blocks can now have unique build/break sound fx.
 - Build/break sound fx are now played as (quiet) world sounds that *every* nearby player can hear, instead of just the builder/breaker.
 - Players can no longer grief teleporters by building blocks near or above them.